 2 Sam 17:1-14 Ahithophel advises Absalom to pursue David immediately with a small force and kill him.
 Hushai, however, persuades Absalom to consolidate his position before attacking David with a large army.

 2 Sam 17:15-20 Hushai asks Zadok the priest to send a message secretly to David, urging him not to spend the night at the fords of the Jordan.
-Meanwhile, David’s general, Jonathan, is waiting at the spring of En Rogel (the ‘well of the fuller’) on the outskirts of Jerusalem, to receive the message.
-He is spotted by one of Absalom’s men and is forced to hide in a well in the courtyard of a house at Bahurim.
-Eventually, he escapes and takes the message to David.
+Meanwhile, Zadok's son Ahimaaz and Abiathar's son Jonathan are waiting at the spring of En Rogel (the ‘well of the fuller’) on the outskirts of Jerusalem, to receive the message.
+They are spotted by a boy who informs Absalom and are forced to hide in a well in the courtyard of a house at Bahurim.
+Eventually, they escape and take the message to David.

 2 Sam 17:21-29 David immediately crosses the River Jordan and reaches Mahanaim on the north bank of the River Jabbok, where he is able to gather reinforcements around him (see 12 on Map 56).